ghanshyamverma4654/Commands-for-Linux/Edit-or-embed-Ace-(with-Teleport).md

 ## Installation ##

-Firs you need to get last publish version of ace and it's dependencies, to do so run following command in the terminal:
+First, you need to get the latest published version of Ace and its dependencies.
+To do so, run following command in the terminal:

     npm install ace